 It’s an interesting adjustment to go from such a long and strenuous time at sea back to “normal” life.
 After each of the crew members would tell a story, they would pause with a pensive moment of reflective silence.
 It’s almost as if they are still out on the ocean, but they are not.
 This happened quite often while the boys were enjoying their first meal and beers.
 They would chat for a few moments and laugh about a various incident that happened on board, but then a moment of reflection.

-Their journey has been one hell of a challenging.
+Their journey has been one hell of a challeng.
 But they made it.

-In the days to come we are sure that more stories will be told as they get readjust to life beyond their 24 foot ocean rowing boat.
+In the days to come we are sure that more stories will be told as they get to readjust to life and the world beyond their 24 foot ocean rowing boat.
 CONGRATULATIONS TEAM UNITING NATIONS ROW on this incredible accomplishment.

 If following the Great Pacific Race has made you interested in learning more and you’re considering joining us on the start of the 2020 Great Pacific Race then now is the time to step forward.
 If you sign up before the end of the Great Pacific Race 2018 you get your race deposit for just £1 (down from £500 per seat) AND £2,000 off the race entry fee.
 Click here to enter now before the 2018 edition is over!